ORelio/Spotlight-Downloader/README.md

 A few Batch files are offered for ease of use for common tasks:

- - spotlight-download: Download Spotlight images
+ - `spotlight-download-archive`: Download many images to a SpotlightArchive folder
+ - `update-archive-and-wallpaper`: Feed the Archive and use one image as wallpaper
+ - `update-archive-and-lockscreen`: Feed the Archive and use one image as lockscreen
- - update-wallpaper: Set images as desktop wallpaper
+ - `update-wallpaper`: Randomize desktop wallpaper (using a fixed-size cache)
- - update-lockscreen: Set images as system-wide lockscreen
+ - `update-lockscreen`: Randomize system-wide lockscreen (using a fixed-size cache)
- - restore-lockscreen: Restore default system-wide lockscreen
+ - `restore-lockscreen`: Restore default system-wide lockscreen
- - generate-manual: Generate a text file with command-line usage
+ - `generate-manual`: Generate a text file with command-line usage

 If you wish to periodically update your wallpaper or lockscreen, you can schedule one of the provided script by following [these instructions](README-En.txt).